How to Start a Kitchen Garden in India

 ruralsprout

-Pests can harm the plants by feeding on the produce and leaves.
+Pests can harm your plants by feeding on the produce and leaves.
 You can keep them at bay using neem oil or soap solution.
 Also, make sure the plants have plenty of air circulation and avoid overwatering them.

 1 thought on “How to Start a Kitchen Garden in India”